marcusmonteirodesouza/typescript-firestore-terraform-realworld-backend/README.md

 ### Bootstrap

+This process creates the projects, creates the [Artifact Registry](https://cloud.google.com/artifact-registry) repository (in the Bootstrap project), enables the [Cloud Build](https://cloud.google.com/build) API, grants the `iam.securityAdmin` to the Cloud Build Service Account, sets up the Build Pipeline in the `development` project and the Deployment pipeline in the `production` project.

 1. Create an [Organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization) on Google Cloud.
 1. Create a [Folder](https://cloud.google.com/resource-manager/docs/creating-managing-folders) on your Organization to create your projects in.
 1. Create a [Billing Account](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account).